harmanpunn/url-shortener/README.md

 ## Future Enhancements

-- Add more detailed URL analytics (e.g., number of clicks, time of access).
+- Add detailed URL analytics (e.g., number of clicks, time of access).
-- Implement user authentication for managing URLs (optional).
+- Implement user authentication and user management.
+- Allow custom aliases for shortened URLs.
+- Introduce caching for frequently accessed URLs.
+- Implement database sharding and partitioning for scalability.
+- Use load balancing for high availability and auto-scaling.
+- Add rate limiting to prevent abuse.
-- Extend the frontend with a more feature-rich UI using React or Next.js.
+- Improve the frontend with a React or Next.js-based UI.
+- Security enhancements

 ## Contributing